kemitchell/west-span-agreement/README.md

 This agreement isn't legal advice, and contributors to this agreement aren't your lawyers.
 The agreement is like a demo: It meets one particular set of needs using one particular framework.
 Your needs are probably different.
 The framework may be plain wrong for your deal.

-Get a lawyer, exercise, and eat your vegetables.
+Get a lawyer and eat your vegetables.

 About the Agreement
 -------------------